imam-bagus/digive-coming/README.md

 <h3 align="center">Digive</h3>

   <p align="center">
-    Give is an abbreviation of Digital give.
-Where creators/influencers can receive gifts from their supporters.
+    Digive is short for Digital Give.
+Platform where creators/influencers can receive gifts from their supporters.
+    <br/> The project is currently under development and will be released soon.
   </p>
 </div>